-Evaluating cross-platform solutions for Apple device
+Evaluating cross-platform management for Apple devices

 Evaluating cross-platform solutions for Apple device management